 Population growth has also been stronger than projections over the last decade.
-For example, the latest estimate of the population in 2019 was 41,700, 42% higher than the 2001 censusbased projections, and 21% higher than the high variant of the 2013 census-based projections.
+For example, the latest estimate of the population in 2021 was 48,300, 60% higher than the 2001 census-based projections, 16% higher than the high variant of the 2013 census-based projections, and 3% higher than those based on the 2018 census.